Decay of correlations and zeros for the hard-core model: Introduction

 \begin{thm} Let $\Delta\in \mathbb{N}$ and let $\lambda^\star>0$.
 Let $\mathcal{G}$ be a family of graphs of maximum degree at most $\Delta$.
 If the hard-core model on $\mathcal{G}$ satisfies very strong spatial mixing at $\lambda^\star$, then there exists $\varepsilon>0$ such that for each $G=(V,E)\in \mathcal{G}$ and $\Vec\lambda\in B(\lambda^\star,\varepsilon)^V$ we have $Z_G(\Vec \lambda)\neq 0$. \end{thm}

 Given the results in~\cite{Regts2023AbsenceofZerosImpliesStrongSpatialMixing} it is natural to ask whether a converse to Theorem~\ref{thm:main} holds.
-We come back to this question in Section~\ref{sec:conclusion}.
+We note that this generally is not the case as, by a result of Chudnovsksy and Seymour~\cite{CSclawfree}, the independence polynomial of a claw-free graph has only real (and hence negative) zeros.
+Combining this result with an example of Bencs~\cite[Proposition 3.5]{Bencsreal-rooted} that gives a family of claw-free graphs whose self-avoiding walk trees contain arbitrarily large binary trees as (rooted) subtrees and therefore these will not satisfy weak spatial mixing at $\lambda=\lambda_c(3)=4$.
+Additionally, by~\cite{Regts2023AbsenceofZerosImpliesStrongSpatialMixing} this also shows that SSM and VSSM are not equivalent in general.
+We return to the question of whether a certain converse to Theorem~\ref{thm:main} holds in Section~\ref{sec:conclusion}.

 We now focus on a natural relaxation of the notion of VSSM.
 Recall that Weitz's algorithmic approach works well on a family of bounded degree graphs provided the hard-core model satisfies VSSM.
 In fact, for algorithmic purposes one can do with the following slightly weaker notion, which was utilized in~\cite{SinclairSrivastavaStefankovicYin2017SpatialMixingandtheConnectiveConstantOptimalBounds}.

 \begin{defn} Let $\varphi \colon \mathbb{N}\to\mathbb{R}^{+}$ be a function with positive values.
 The hard-core model on a family $\mathcal{G}$ of bounded degree graphs satisfies \emph{very strong spatial mixing from distance $\varphi$ ($\varphi$-VSSM)} at a parameter $\lambda>0$ if there exist constants $\alpha\in[0,1),C>0$ such that for all $G=(V,E)\in\mathcal{G}$ and any induced subgraph $H$ of $G$ and $v\in V(H)$, and for all boundary conditions $\sigma,\tau:S_{T_{\mathrm{SAW}(H,v)}}(v,\ell)\to\{0,1\}$ we have